hertogp/pfx/README.md

 - a `t:Pfx.ip_prefix/0`, e.g. `{{1, 2, 3, 4, 5, 6, 7, 0}, 120}`
 - a `t:binary/0` (either an IPv4 CIDR, IPv6, EUI48 or EUI64 string) e.g. "1.1.1.0/24"

 Functions generally accept these representations and yield their result in the same fashion.
 Pfx has several [IP functions](Pfx.html#ip-functions), like `Pfx.unique_local?/1` which are IP oriented.
 They are included along with the more [generic functions](Pfx.html#functions) (like `Pfx.cut/3`) in order to have one module to rule them all.

-    # check an IANA special-purpose address registry for globally routed property
+    # check a local snapshot of IANA's IPv4 special-purpose address registry
     iex> iana_special("192.168.0.128", :global)
     false